alex-lin64/Posey/README.md

 I felt like I needed to do something.
 I had to make these kids move, and so I took inspiration from the [CCP](https://en.wikipedia.org/wiki/Chinese_Communist_Party) and their love for labor and surveillance.

-Introducing, Squatty!
+I give to you, Squatty!
 Using a camera or webcam, Squatty tracks your squats, records your squat count, and monitors the time since your last squat.
 By Xi's request,  a punishment mode can even be activated, compelling you to complete squats at specified intervals.
 Keep squatting, or you'll feel the consequences!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>